-The rising sun plays with the Di Suvero sculpture
+The rising sun plays with the Di Suvero sculpture The Calling in Milwaukee |

 The overwhelming conclusion: Not really.
 Here’s the way Scientific American put it last year: “Many climate scientists agree that sunspots and solar wind could be playing a role in climate change, but the vast majority view it as very minimal and attribute Earth’s warming primarily to emissions from industrial activity — and they have thousands of peer-reviewed studies available to back up that claim.”